Bosnian Serbs detain man who led protests over son’s death

-The European Union delegation in Bosnia said they were “deeply concerned” over the arrest and demanded an explanation from the Bosnian Serb police.
+Several other people also were detained, including Dragicevic’s ex-wife and some opposition politicians.
+Videos from the central square in Banja Luka, the main city in the Serb mini-state in Bosnia, showed police scuffling with citizens while making arrests.
+Police said an officer was injured.

-Davor Dragicevic’s “Justice for David” movement has been demanding the truth behind the March death of his 21-year-old David.
-Police had initially said it was a suicide but the family insists he was killed.
+Davor Dragicevic’s “Justice for David” movement has demanded information about the March death of his 21-year-old son David.
+Police initially said it was a suicide, but the young man’s family insists he was killed by someone else.

 Most Read Nation & World Stories